zapplea/torch_model/code/README.txt

 you can type "python3 cnn_learn.py" to run "super_proto_cnn.py"; and "super_proto_linear.py" can be run with "python3 linear_learn.py".

 in Experiment3:
-Type "python3 semi_learn.py" to run semi_proto
+Type "python3 semi_learn.py" to run "semi_proto.py"; and "python3 super_learn.py" to run "super_proto.py"

 The warnining thrown by sklearn are not a error, it is because of poor performance of the neural network at the beginning.